Tyagaraja

-Tyagaraja lived through the reigns of four kings of the Maratha dynasty – Tulaja II (1763–1787), Amarasimha (1787–1798), Serfoji II (1798–1832) and Sivaji II (1832–1855), although he served none of them.
+Tyagaraja lived through the reigns of four kings of the Maratha dynasty – Thuljaji (1763–1787), Amarasimha (1787–1798), Serfoji II (1798–1832) and Shivaji II (1832–1855), although he served none of them.

-Personal life and background
+Biography

-Thyāgarāja was born Kakarla Thyagabrahmam in 1767 to a Telugu Vaidiki Mulakanadu Brahmin family in Tiruvarur in present-day Tiruvarur District of Tamil Nadu.
-There is a school of thought led by musicologist B. M. Sundaram that contests this and proposes Tiruvaiyaru as his birthplace.
-He is a famous musician and his family name 'Kakarla' indicates that they were originally migrants from the village of the same name in the Cumbum taluk of Prakasam district, Andhra Pradesh.
+Tyagaraja was born Kakarla Tyagabrahmam in 1767 to a Telugu Vaidiki Mulakanadu Brahmin family in Thiruvarur in present-day Thiruvarur District of Tamil Nadu.
+There is a school of thought led by musicologist B.M.Sundaram that contests this and proposes Thiruvaiyaru as his birthplace, though the evidence for this is not compelling enough.
+His family name Kakarla indicates that they were originally migrants from the village of the same name in the Cumbum taluk of Prakasam district, Andhra Pradesh (also called the Kurnool region of Prakasam district).
 His family belonged to the Smarta tradition and Bharadvaja gotra.
-Tyagaraja was the third son of his parents, and Panchanada Brahmam and Panchapakesha Brahmam are his elder brothers.
+Tyagaraja was the third son of his parents, Kakarla Ramabrahmam and Seethamma.
+Panchanada Brahmam and Panchapakesha Brahmam were his older brothers.
 He was named Tyagabrahmam/Tyagaraja after Tyagaraja, the presiding deity of the temple at Thiruvarur, the place of his birth.

+Tyagaraja's paternal grandfather was Giriraja Brahmam/Giriraja Kavi (not to be confused with the name-sake Giriraja Kavi).

-Tyagaraja's maternal uncle was Giriraja Kavi.
-Giriraja Kavi was a poet and musician.
-Giriraja was born in Kakarla village, Cumbum taluk in Prakasam district, Andhra Pradesh.
-He is believed to have belonged to the Mulakanadu sect.
-Tyagaraja's maternal grandfather was named Kalahastayya, but was frequently addressed as Veena Kalahastayya as he was a noted veena player.
-Tyagaraja learned to play the veena in his childhood from Kalahastayya.
-After Kalahastayya's death Tyagaraja found Naradeeyam, a book related to music.
-Tyagaraja hero-worshipped the celestial sage Narada; a reference to this is Tyagaraja's krithi Vara Nārada (rāga Vijayaśrī, Ādi tāḷam).
-Legend has it that a hermit taught him a mantra invoking Narada, and Tyagaraja, meditating on this mantra, received a vision of Narada and was blessed with the book Svarārnavam by the sage.
-During his last days, Tyagaraja took vows of Sannyasa.
+Giriraja Brahmam/Giriraja Kavi was a poet, scholar and a musician.
+Giriraja Brahmam was born in Kakarla village, Cumbum taluk in Prakasam district, Andhra Pradesh.
+Tyagaraja's maternal grandfather was Kalahastayya, popularly addressed as Veena Kalahastayya as he was a noted veena player.
+Tyagaraja was said to have learnt to play the veena in his childhood from Kalahastayya.
+After Kalahastayya's death, Tyagaraja found Naradeeyam, a book related to music.
+Tyagaraja was said to have mastered Sanskrit, Telugu, Bhagavata Purana, and Ramayana at an early age.

+Tyagaraja spent most of his life in Thiruvaiyaru in the single room house (No. 31, Thirumanjana Veedhi) that was donated to his father Ramabrahmam by Thuljaji, the Thanjavur ruler in whose court Ramabrahmam worked.
+This house has since been renovated and opened to music lovers after years of neglect.
+There are records of his pilgrimages to Sri Rangam, Tirumala and Kanchipuram.
+When he was in Kanchipuram, he met Upanishad Brahmayogin at the Brahmendral Mutt in Kanchipuram.

-Tyagaraja died on a Pushya Bahula Panchami day, 6 January 1847, at the age of 79.
-His last composition before his death was Giripai Nelakonna (rāga Sahāna, Ādi tāḷam).
-He was cremated on the banks of the Kaveri river at Thiruvaiyaru.
+Tyagaraja took siddhi (attained liberation) on a Pushya Bahula Panchami day, 6 January 1847, at the age of 79, a day after he took the vow of Sannyasa and was initiated into the order of Advaita Dasanami sanyasis.
+His last composition before his siddhi was Giripai Nelakonna (raga Sahana, Adi talam).
+He was interred on the banks of the Kaveri river at Thiruvaiyaru the very next day.